-Upon entering the College, students are eligible to schedule an appointment to meet with someone from the Academic Success Center for fortyfive minutes each week.
-Students are encouraged to "drop-in" to the Center for additional hours each week in case of last-minute cancellations.
+Upon enrolling at the College, students are eligible to schedule appointments with someone from the Academic Success Center for forty-five minutes each week.
 Students who have documentation of learning disabilities on file with the Office of Student Affairs may be eligible for additional time.